-Louis Berkhof, who graduated from Calvin Theological Seminary in 1900 (of course), wrote some twenty-two books including Systematic Theology, which I understand is used in many conservative colleges and seminaries, said
+Louis Berkhof, who graduated from Calvin Theological Seminary in 1900 (of course), wrote some twenty-two books including Systematic Theology that I am led to believe is used in many conservative colleges and seminaries, said (Emphasis Added)

 In general it may be said that, when we speak of "common grace," we have in mind, either (a) those general operations of the Holy Spirit whereby He, without renewing the heart, exercises such a moral influence on man through His general or special revelation, that sin is restrained, order is maintained in social life, and civil righteousness is promoted; or, (b) those general blessings, such as rain and sunshine, food and drink, clothing and shelter, which God imparts to all men indiscriminately where and in what measure it seems good to Him.

 Civil righteousness and order in social life are both rapidly disintegrating and the frequency and ferocity of criminal acts are ever increasing.
 This brings up the question of whether God's "common grace" is either not as abundant or not as effective as it used to be.
 Besides which, if God, on an everyday basis, imparts to all men rain and sunshine etc in "what measure it seems good to Him", can the rains failing or failing in a particular geographic location be directly attributed to Him and make Him personally responsible for floods or famine?

 Reformed theologian Dr. Loraine Boettner explained it thus...
 (Emphasis Added)